odewahn/computational-publishing/readme.md

 * Simple support for new interaction models.
 Jupyter provides a plug-in architecture that allows the community to easily add new features, such as plotting, mapping, or data visualization.
 * Mixed video, text, and assessment.
 A Jupyter document can consist of a rich set of media of all types.
 Basically, anything that run in a browser will run in Jupyter.
 * Code + data.
-Combining a notebook with a tool like git or [dat](https://datproject.org/) allows you to easily package your code and data.
+Combining a notebook with a tool like git or [dat](https://datproject.org/) allows you to easily bundle your data with your code.
+This is especially critical for scientific and visualization work.
 * Collaboration.
 With git and github, you can package your content and all assets and post them to the many public git hosting services, such as GitHub, BitBucket, or GitLab.
 * Multi-language support.
 Jupyter's kernel-based design means that new languages and services are relatively easy to incorporate.
 * Discovery and citation.
 Services like [Zenodo](https://zenodo.org/) make it simple to assign DOIs to Notebook content so that they can be cited in scholarly publications.